IAF chief in Israel to discuss enhancement of bilateral military ties | Law-Order

 - Country:

-Air Chief Marshal R K S Bhadauria is in Israel to discuss enhancement of bilateral exchanges between air forces of the two countries, the Indian Air Force said on Wednesday.
-"As strategic partners, India and Israel enjoy strong, multi-dimensional ties, an important pillar of which is defence cooperation and military level exchanges," the Indian Air Force (IAF) said on Twitter.
-Both sides will discuss enhancement in the depth and scope of bilateral exchanges between the two air forces, it mentioned.
-"Air Chief Mshl RKS Bhadauria #CAS arrived in Israel for an official visit on August 3, on an invitation from Maj Gen Amikam Norkin, Cdr Israel Air Force," it noted.
+The Indian Air Force (IAF) said that as strategic partners, India and Israel enjoy strong, multi-dimensional ties, an important pillar of which is defence cooperation and military level exchanges.

+''Both sides will discuss enhancement in depth and scope of bilateral exchanges between the two Air Forces,” it said on Twitter.

-Before coming to Israel, Bhadauria was in the UAE where he met Major General Ibrahim Nasser M Al Alawi, Commander, UAE Air Force and Air Defence on Sunday.
-Bhadauria and Alawi on Sunday held wide-ranging talks to identify avenues and measures for further strengthening the robust relationship between the two forces, according to the IAF.
+In UAE, Bhadauria met Major General Ibrahim Nasser M Al Alawi, Commander, UAE Air Force and Air Defence on Sunday.
+Bhadauria and Alawi held wide-ranging talks to identify avenues and measures for further strengthening the robust relationship between the two forces, according to the IAF.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)